rust-lang-nursery/rust-cookbook/src/concurrency/thread/crossbeam-spawn.md

 for concurrent and parallel programming. [`Scope::spawn`] spawns a new scoped thread that is guaranteed to terminate before returning from the closure that passed into [`crossbeam::scope`] function, meaning that you can reference data from the calling function.

+This example splits the array in half and performs the work in separate threads.

 ```rust
 extern crate crossbeam;